visgl/deck.gl/docs/layers/contour-layer.md

 * `strokeWidth` (Number, optional) : Applicable for `Isoline`s only, width of the Isoline in pixels, if not specified a default value of `1` is used.

 * `zIndex` (Number, optional) : Defines z order of the contour.
 Contour with higher `zIndex` value is rendered above contours with lower `zIndex` values.
 When visualizing overlapping contours, `zIndex` along with `zOffset` (defined below) can be used to precisely layout contours.
 This also avoids z-fighting rendering issues.
 If not specified a unique value from `0` to `n` (number of contours) is assigned.

+NOTE: Like any other layer prop, a shallow comparison is performed on `contours` prop to determine if it is changed.
+When changed, contours are re-generated, to avoid un-necessary contour generation, this shouldn't be defined as inline array, instead should be set to an object, that changes, only when any of the contour data is changed.

 ##### `zOffset` (Number, optional)